akazukin5151/nyc-irv/README.md

 ## Caveats

+* The data have ballots where a voter ranked the same candidate multiple times (e.g., A > A > A > C).
+It ignores the duplicated ranks, so the example would turn into A > C.
 * It ignores write-ins and skips to the next named candidate (won't affect the result anyway, but it's good to write accurate code)
 * It doesn't handle ties (no ties happened anyway, but it's good to write accurate code)
 * It ignores overvotes.
 Don't know what to do with them, or what the regulations are.
 Undervotes are also ignored.